Informatievlaanderen/registry-testing/README.md

 | requests/second | 10| 20| 380
 | Maximum response time* | 250ms | 500ms | 30000ms

-\* Response times are currently not spilt up in different calls.
+\* Response times are currently not split up in different calls.
 Lists and searches will take longer than (cached) detail requests, so this should be adjusted accordingly.

 ## Prerequisites